 Located along the Federation Cliff Walk at Vaucluse, Macquarie Lightstation is the site of Australia’s first lighthouse.
 Completed in 1818, Macquarie Lighthouse was designed by convict architect Francis Greenway for Lachlan Macquarie, the Governor of NSW.
 Owing to crumbling foundations, a replacement tower was later designed by James Barnet.
 Here, we illuminate the nation’s oldest continually operating navigational light source.

 Formerly a torpedo factory, submarine base and gasworks, Sub Base Platypus is a community recreation and work hub in North Sydney, homeland of the Cammeraygal People.
 Join us as we vividly chart the evolution of the site in response to the nation's changing energy and military requirements throughout the 19th and 20th century.
 Plus, discover how the public domain, which opened in 2018, pays homage to the different layers of history.

 Image credit: North Shore Gas Works, Neutral Bay (photo, 1917), Stanton Library (Call No. PF2274)

 Our FREE webinar series, DigiTalks, will keep you engaged and informed at home, on your lunch break… or wherever you may be!

-Running select Wednesdays, DigiTalks are an opportunity for attendees to gain rich insights into not only our heritage sites but also the world's best harbour.
+Running select weekdays throughout the year, DigiTalks are an opportunity for attendees to gain rich insights into not only our heritage sites but also the world's best harbour.
 We invite you to register for our next DigiTalk.

 If you’re the sort of person who likes to find somewhere comfortable and sink your teeth into a work of historical non-fiction, whether it be a book or article, you’ve come to the right place…